trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

 published: false
 ---

-Let’s say that we come across a table like this one in a report, book, or publication.
 The example below shows some data for three players on the 1999 New York Knicks roster.
+Tables often look like this one in reports, books, or publications.

 <figure>
     <a href="/images/knicks.png"><img src="/images/knicks.png"></a>